hasura/supergraph-top-n-challenge/README.md

 > $2250 in prizes.
 Can you build and execute the fastest GraphQL gateway?

-- Build a supergraph that processes a simple “top N” query that fetches data from 2 domain services (backed by 2 different databases).
+- Build a supergraph that processes a simple “top N” query that fetches data from 2 domain services (backed by 2 different databases)
 - Lowest P95 at 100 RPS wins!
 - Use any stack or approach to build the GraphQL server.
 Eg: GraphQL federation or schema stitching or GraphQL gateway talking to 2 different REST/gRPC services.